 Slow and steady wins the race, but the world is dominated by get rich quick-types.

 We speak often of trust, it is the central element to any genuine relationship or brotherhood.
-Of Phired Up’s four pillars of social excellence, it is “vulnerability” that those I taught recruitment or the four pillars to most associate with trust.
 Being vulnerable, or being one others are vulnerable with, is an ultimate “tell” that trust is present, and yet vulnerability is so rarely rewarded in the workplace.

 There is no “relevant” sorority or fraternity in 2017 or for the foreseeable future.

-There are those who individually avoided the penalty of making the headline news and who excelled in over-producing less reportable public relations maneuvers.
+There are those who individually avoided the penalty of making the headline news and who excelled in press release design.
 The day when the men of a fraternity could hold their head high as equals with college/university administrations and politicians in improving the human spirit is gone; we have ceded any unique or counter-culture elements of our organizations in the spirit of compromise.

 Opportunities for bold progress are abundant and tragically under-exploited.